indiana-university/when-elements/README.md

 1. `regularElements` tries to adhere closely to the `customElements` spec, so it looks familiar. `WhenElements` provides a simple API, without trying to adhere to the `customElements` spec.
 2. `onconnected()` can be called multiple times per element with `regularElements`. `wickedElements` adds `init()` to `regularElements`, to guarantee a single initialization per element. `whenAdded()` behaves this way by default.
-3. `ondisconnected()` is called when the element is removed from the DOM, but not when the element no longer matches the selector provided in `define()`.
-This could be limiting, depending on the use case. `whenRemoved()` solves this.
-4. `regularElements` protects against multiple definitions using the same selector. `whenAdded()` does not check this.
+3. `regularElements` protects against multiple definitions using the same selector. `whenAdded()` does not check this.
 That way, multiple behaviors could be defined in different places, even if they affect the same set of elements.

 ## Backlog